4 ways to encrypt or password-protect a PDF for free without Acrobat

 Fun fact: Alice and Bob were invented by the creators of RSA in one of their publications.
-Since then, these characters were adopted by the cryptography community for most hypothetical cryptography situations.
+These characters were then adopted by the cryptography community for use in most hypothetical cryptography situations.

-Back to Diffie-Hellman; here's how it works.
+Back to Diffie-Hellman.
+Here's how it works.
 Let's say Bob and Alice want to share a message.
-First, they exchange their public numbers.
-Then, Alice uses Bob's public number with her secret number to calculate a public result to share with Bob.
+First, they exchange their public key.
+Then, Alice uses Bob's public key with her secret key to calculate a public result to share with Bob.
 Bob does the same with Alice's numbers.
-Due to specifics of modular arithmetic, Alice can use her secret number in combination with Bob's public result to calculate the secret message and vice versa.
-The public numbers alone do not enable an outside party to make the necessary calculations.
-To put it another way, just like grandma's apple pie, you must have the secret ingredient to get the same result.
+Due to the specifics of modular arithmetic, Alice can use her secret key in combination with Bob's public result to calculate the secret message and vice versa.
+The public keys alone do not enable an outside party to make the necessary calculations.
+To put it another way, just like Grandma's apple pie, you must have the secret ingredient to get the same result.
 Otherwise, it just doesn't work.

 But there were two issues with the Diffie-Hellman key exchange.
-First, it doesn't have a trapdoor function — something that RSA was able to solve with prime numbers.
+First, it didn’t have a trapdoor function — something that RSA encryption solves with prime numbers.

 Another Diffie-Hellman weakness was authentication.
 Theoretically, even if you establish a secure channel, you couldn't confirm that you were talking to the intended party.
 As long as we're on the subject of parties, let's invite Alice and Bob for another example.
 But this time we'll add a hacker named Eve.

-Naturally, both Diffie-Hellman and RSA have seen lots of improvements since their invention and saw different uses.
-Today the Diffie-Hellman key exchange is commonly used in the TLS (Transport Layer Security) protocol to encrypt website traffic.
+Naturally, both Diffie-Hellman and RSA have seen lots of improvements since their invention as well as different uses.
+Today, the Diffie-Hellman key exchange is commonly used in the TLS (Transport Layer Security) protocol to encrypt website traffic.

-RSA is not unbreakable.
-In fact, there have been at least 4 recorded methods to crack the RSA algorithm over the years.
-But there is no need to worry.
+That doesn’t mean there is something to worry about.
 After various modifications, RSA is one of the safest and most common encryption methods in the world.
 However, cryptologists agree that one slight problem with RSA remains.
-If you take away Superman's cloak, RSA is a simple multiplication equation.
+At its core, RSA is a simple multiplication equation.
 While a brute-force attack against RSA would take centuries, a sudden breakthrough in prime number factorization could render the whole technology useless virtually overnight.
 No matter how unlikely that might be.

-At NordLocker, we use a new public-key encryption, elliptic-curve cryptography (ECC).
+At NordLocker, we use a new type of public-key encryption, elliptic-curve cryptography (ECC).
 It's considered faster and more secure than RSA.

 But you know what?
 We've covered a lot of ground today.
 We've learned about RSA, its creators, prime number factorization, and the Diffie-Hellman key exchange.
-Let's leave ECC for another time in the near future.
+Let's leave ECC for another time.